single-cell-data/mams/specification.md

 # Observation ID class (OID)

-**General Description:** An observation_id is character vector or combination of character vectors used to denote the unique ID of each observation.
+An observation_id is character vector or combination of character vectors used to denote the unique ID of each observation.
 The number of elements in the vector(s) should be the same length as the number of observations in the FOM.
 If multiple vectors, then the combination of elements across the vectors for each combination should be unique.
 The number of elements in the vector(s) should be the same length as the number of observations in the FOM.
 Often compound IDs are created by concatenating multiple types of IDs together when matrices from different sources need to be combined.
 For example, a cell barcode may uniquely define a cell within a given sample, but the same cell barcode may be used across samples.
 To combine cell matrices from different samples, a sample ID can be concatenated with the cell barcode to make each observation ID unique across a group of samples.
-If the OID consists of multiple vectors, then the combination of elements at each position across the vectors should be unique.
+If the `OID` consists of multiple vectors, then the combination of elements at each position across the vectors should be unique.
 If the OID is a single character vector that is a compound ID, then a character delimiter should be used to separate the fields within a string and denoted with the optional delim field.
 For example, if “Sample_A” has a cell with a barcode of “ACGT” and the delimiter is chosen to be “.”, then the compound ID would be “Sample_A.ACGT”.

 **Field:** oid_header
 **Value:** Character string